marcelomgarcia/metric-view/README.md

-# metric-view
+# Metric Visualization

-ELK stack to visualize server metrics
+Using ELK stack to visualize metrics of the system.

+## Vagrant

+Starting the Vagrant environment